lunes, 12 de noviembre de 2001

 pseudónimos de algunos integrantes)

-some naughty elves who heard whispers.
+while naughty elves listened to whispers.

 There was a princess who let pass

-and a troubadour cried without guitar playing
+and a troubadour wept without guitar,

-But one good day the sun suddenly shone
+But one day the sun suddenly shone,

-the colors painted with joy the love
+the colors painted love with joy;